Learning Relevant Contextual Variables Within Bayesian Optimization: CONCLUSION

-\section{Conclusion}
+We vary the 3 hyperparameters of \texttt{SADCBO}: $\eta, \gamma, Q$.
+Unsurprisingly, the cumulative sensitivity threshold $\eta$ stands out as the most relevant parameter: as its value decreases, fewer variables are included, at which point not all relevant ones are selected, leading to reduced performance (\cref{sec:addres}).

+\section{CONCLUSION}

-In this paper, we extended Contextual BO \citep{krauze_11_contextbo} to settings in which the contextual variables can not only be observed, but also intervened on at a cost.
-We introduced \texttt{SADCBO}, an algorithm designed to sort out relevant context variables affecting the experimental outcomes by efficiently leveraging information present in both the observational and the interventional data. \method results in more adequate surrogate models, and ensures the reproducibility of experiments by controlling for such relevant variables.
+In this paper, we extended Contextual BO~\citep{krauze_11_contextbo} to settings in which the contextual variables may be not only observed but also optimized at a cost.
+We introduced \texttt{SADCBO}, an algorithm designed to select relevant context variables affecting the experimental outcomes by efficiently leveraging information present in both the observational and the interventional data. \method results in more adequate surrogate models, and ensures the reproducibility of experiments by controlling for such relevant variables.
 In that respect, \method should be used for practical applications where contextual variables can have an influence while being controllable.
-This would include for example high-throughput materials and molecule exploration loops that are being increasingly utilized in both academic and industrial laboratories for drug design and new material development~\citep{zhang2020bayesian, bombarelli2018lbo}.
-Our variable selection approach can also be combined with any GP surrogate.
-Thus, if a practitioner feels that a specific contextual variable should be present, this can be achieved in a straightforward manner.
+This includes, e.g., the development of new high-throughput materials or drugs, where machine learning strategies are being increasingly used~\citep{zhang2020bayesian, bombarelli2018lbo}. \method can also be combined with any GP surrogate.
+Thus, if a practitioner believes that a specific contextual variable should be included, this can be easily achieved.
 Conversely, the variable selection procedure could be generalized to discard design variables as well.
+Lastly, recent work~\citep{aglietti_2023_ceo} proposed to perform BO under the assumption that the input variables and the output are linked by a causal directed acyclic graph, learning the graph whilst maximizing the objective function.
+Despite its high computational complexity, applying this technique to our particular problem might be promising.